DISCLOSURE: Some of our posts may contain affiliate links which we may receive a commission if you choose to book something through one of our links.

-Greenpeace, Ryan Reynolds and Botox – what do they all have in common?
-They’re all from/invented in Vancouver!
+Greenpeace, Ryan Reynolds, Hayden Christensen, and Botox – what do they all have in common?

 Vancouver's gay village, also known as the Davie Village, is the heart of the city's LGBTQ community.
 It is based mainly along Davie Street between Jervis Street and Burrard Street.
-This is where the majority of the gay bars, clubs, fashion outlets, faces and saunas are.
+This is where the majority of the gay bars and clubs are.
 Although it's not as big as the gay scene of Montreal or Toronto, it's just as fun.